jeffbr13/benjeffrey.com/posts/nginx-ssl.md

 <!-- footnotes -->

+[^CAs]: As Lukasa [points out][lukasa]:

+    > the whole notion of [certificate authorities][CA] is a pretty sketchy one

-[^CAs]: Certificate authorities present a single point of failure in
-    the [X.509 Public Key Infrastructure][x509], due to the amount of trust placed in them, as has been seen before when root certificates have been stolen then used in exploits.
+    The commonly-accepted wisdom seems to be that CAs present a single point of failure in the [X.509 Public Key Infrastructure][x509], due to the amount of trust placed in them;
+    CA credentials have been stolen before, and used to forge certificates, showing the dangers to be very real.
 [^ch]: Jeff actually concludes that (emphasis mine):

     > We need to work toward making HTTPS easier, faster,
-    > and most of all, the default for logged in users.
+    > and most of all, the default for *logged in* users.

     but, for tiny sites with equally tiny hosting costs, why not extend the grace to everyone?